 Employees of the District shall promptly make a report to the local police department, sheriff, or Kentucky State Police, by telephone or otherwise, if they know or have reasonable cause to believe that conduct has occurred which constitutes the use, possession, or sale of controlled substances on the school premises or within one thousand (1,000) feet of school premises, on a school bus, or at a school sponsored or sanctioned event.
 In addition, when they have reasonable belief that a violation has taken place, Principals shall immediately report to law enforcement officials when an act has occurred on school property or at a school-sponsored function that involves student possession of a controlled substance on school property in violation of the law.

 Drug Testing Program

-Students participating in competitive extracurricular activities at the high school or middle school and students who wish to exercise parking privileges shall participate in the District’s student random drug-testing program.
-Students who do not exercise the privilege of participating in extracurricular activities or driving and/or parking on campus may participate in the random drug and alcohol testing program on a voluntary basis upon receipt of parental consent and completion of all appropriate forms.

-Competitive extracurricular activities include participation in school clubs or organizations not required by a class and athletic teams, including but not limited to baseball, basketball, cheerleading, cross-country, dance, football, softball, tennis, track, volleyball, swimming and golf.
-While not required, other students may voluntarily participate in the District’s random drug-testing program upon receipt of parental consent and completion of all appropriate forms.
+Students participating in competitieve extracurricular activities or who wish to exercise parking priviliges may be tested for drug or alcohol use when there is reasonable suspicion that a student is using or has been under the influence of drugs or alcohol.

 Testing shall be accomplished by the analysis of urine specimens obtained from the student.
 Collection and testing procedures shall be established, maintained, and administered to ensure:

-Randomness of selection procedures;

 Proper student identification;